 How do you take a request and put it in a TestCase?
 Well, try right clicking it (remember tip 1?) and select Add to TestCase.
 If you already have a TestCase you want to add the request to, you can just drag and drop it.

 Next tip will address how you should name your tests once you have created them in the structure we heve learned here.

 Tip 3) "What's in a name?
 That which we call a test"

-Now when we’ve learned the importance of using the SoapUI Test Structure, let’s look at how you can improve the test readability.
+Now when we have learned the importance of using the SoapUI Test Structure, let’s look at how you can improve the test readability.
 When you create a new TestCase SoapUI offers an easy name for you, this is very helpful and even a very good solution in some cases, but not when you try building a serious industrial TestSuite.
-Letting SoapUI names a test like TestSuite 3 or TestCase 349 will work fine when you have a handful of tests, ,but will you remember in 3 months or years’ time what TestCase 349 did?
+Letting SoapUI names a test like TestSuite 3 or TestCase 349 will work fine when you have a handful of tests, but will you remember in 3 months or years’ time what TestCase 349 did?
 Or will your Test Buddy you share the SoapUI Project with understand what TestCase 349 does?

 Instead spend some extra time and go for a name that helps you understand what the test does, for example, “TestSuite for validating that Customer Data Updates work” or “TestCase that tests increase of Reseller Discounts ”.

 It makes interacting with the project much easier especially if you work hard at naming the TestSuites well as well, finding “TestCase that tests increase of Reseller Discounts ” is so much easier if it is in a TestSuite named “TestSuite for changing Reseller Terms”.
 If you have worked with naming the project it will be much easier to relearn after not touching it for a period of time and it also helps you understand what kinds of tests that are missing.
 “So I have a TestCase that tests increase of Reseller Discounts, why isn’t there one that tests decreasing of them”.